reduxjs/redux/docs/basics/UsageWithReact.md

 );
 ```

 This makes our store instance available to the components below.
-(Internally, this is done via React [undocumented “context” feature](http://www.youtube.com/watch?v=H7vlH-wntD4), but it’s not exposed directly in the API so don’t worry about it.)
+(Internally, this is done via React's [undocumented “context” feature](http://www.youtube.com/watch?v=H7vlH-wntD4), but it’s not exposed directly in the API so don’t worry about it.)

-Then, we **wrap the components we want to connect to Redux with `connect()` function from [`react-redux`](http://github.com/gaearon/react-redux)**.
+Then, we **wrap the components we want to connect to Redux with the `connect()` function from [`react-redux`](http://github.com/gaearon/react-redux)**.
 Try to only do this for a top-level component, or route handlers.
-While technically you can `connect()` any component in your app to Redux store, avoid doing this too deeply because it will make the data flow harder to trace.
+While technically you can `connect()` any component in your app to Redux store, avoid doing this too deeply, because it will make the data flow harder to trace.

 **Any component wrapped with `connect()` call will receive a [`dispatch`](../api/Store.md#dispatch) function as a prop, and any state it needs from the global state.** The only argument to `connect()` is a function we call a **selector**.
 This function takes the global Redux store’s state, and returns the props you need for the component.
 In the simplest case, you can just return the `state` given to you, but you may also wish to transform it first.